Generac GP2200i (Discontinued)

 Power & Run Time

-Thanks to a fuel capacity of 1.2 gallon, the GP2200i can operate for up to 10.75 hours with a full tank (fuel consumption around 0.11 GPH).
+Thanks to its 1.2 gallon fuel tank, the GP2200i can run continuously for up to 10.75 hours on a full tank (with an average fuel consumption of approximately 0.11 GPH).

 Outlets